EvanOdell/dis-sport/introduction.md

 4. A database manager.
 I recommend [DBeaver](dbeaver.jkiss.org/download/), but a range of options are available.

+### Postcodes

+You will also need postcode latitude and longitude data.
+Download the England postcodes file from [Doogal](https://www.doogal.co.uk/PostcodeDownloads.php).
+It is labelled as 'single file that is too large for Excel - England', which is okay because you won't need to open it in Excel.
+Once downloaded, rename the file to `england_postcodes.csv`.

 Accessing the data
 ------------------

 There are two ways to access the data used to make this map:

-### 1. From the Charity Commission

-The first is from the [Charity Commission](http://data.charitycommission.gov.uk/) data download.
-The NCVO has a guide to accessing this data [here](https://data.ncvo.org.uk/a/almanac16/how-to-create-a-database-for-charity-commission-data/), with more extensive documentation and code [here](https://github.com/ncvo/charity-commission-extract/).

-### 2. From evanodell.com
+### Option 1: From evanodell.com

 I've put cleaned and ready-to-go copies of all the CSV files you need on [my website](http://evanodell.com/datasets/charity-data/).
 They will typically be available within a week of the latest Charity Commission release.
 I reccomend using this data, as it has been formatted for Postgres.

-### Postcodes

-You will also need postcode latitude and longitude data.
-Download the England postcodes file from [Doogal](https://www.doogal.co.uk/PostcodeDownloads.php).
-It is labelled as 'single file that is too large for Excel - England', which is okay because you won't need to open it in Excel.
-Once downloaded, rename the file to `england_postcodes.csv`.
+### Option 2: From the Charity Commission

+The data is taken from the [Charity Commission](http://data.charitycommission.gov.uk/) data download, which you can access directly if you wish.
+The NCVO has a guide to accessing this data [here](https://data.ncvo.org.uk/a/almanac16/how-to-create-a-database-for-charity-commission-data/), with more extensive documentation and code [here](https://github.com/ncvo/charity-commission-extract/).

 Setting up the database
 -----------------------